kiku9909/androi_program/README.md

-# This are the Android progrmas which are developed by me [sourabh karmakar] during my android lab setion's :p :D if you find it interesting leave a <3
+# This are the Android program's which are developed by me [sourabh karmakar] during my android lab setion's :p :D if you find it interesting leave a <3

 ## what will you find here.
 ### different kind of basic android program for getting started with android.